-This Lemon Blueberry Cake is a total stunner, both in flavor and looks!
+This lemon cake with berries is a total stunner, both in flavor and looks!
 Lemon layers are filled and frosted with the most decadent blueberry cream cheese frosting with a hint of citrus zest.
 A cake for the everyday home baker.

 No matter what season it is, lemon and blueberries always manage to bring some sunshine into a kitchen, don't they?